evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 The convoy embarks into the jungle.

-[^talk]:
+[^oscar]:
 	**{ Bargain / Flattery / Psychoanalysis }**:
-	The PCs convince him not to shoot himself or anyone around him.
+	The PCs can try to convince him not to shoot himself or anyone around him.

-[^disarm]:
 	**{ Stealth / Atheltics / Filch }**:
-	While unlikely, the PCs might roll to disarm him.
+	While unlikely, the PCs also might roll to disarm him.
+	If they succeed, he doesn't kill himself, but becomes incurably insane.
+	Otherwise he attempts to shoot himself.

 [^jeep]:
 	Borst has a history with the Soviet military,